-Dropping him seven times in the first round, Willard was badly beaten, according to early newspaper reports, as Dempsey began an awesome spell as champion.
+According to early newspaper reports, dropping him seven times in the first round, Willard was badly beaten, as Dempsey began an awesome spell as champion.

 Tunney and Dempsey would rematch a year later with the same result before the former fought Tom Heeney and bowed out of the sport himself in 1928.

 For the first time, the lineal championship lay dormant for a two-year spell until Max Schmeling took the vacant honor against Jack Sharkey in June 1930.